josura/Error-classification-ISD/README.md

 ## PARTIALLY IMPLEMENTED
 > - Access control for users with different roles (access to certain code, access to all code for admins, implementation in elastic-facade done , more controls over access and authentication and authorization need to be implemented)
 > - Aspects logging
+> - Tests for the elastic-facade-server and minor parts of the code in other services
+> - Better logging for the elastic-facade server and client, along with more detailed logging for the spring REST interface(and for the web interface as well)

 ## TODOs
-> - Tests for almost everything
 > - WEB interface(It was in production but the backbone was more important)
 > - Tracing
 > - logging analysis by passing logs in ElasticSearch and visualizing them in Kibana (controlling logs file and passing new logs everytime the logfile gets written)
 > - Better error handling
-> - Better logging

 # DEPENDENCIES
 > - java openjdk (11 for building and running Spring applications)